-Okay, so it seems pretty self-explanatory but I’m going to give you the steps so it is very clear.
+Okay, so it seems pretty self-explanatory but I’m going to give you the steps I follow so it is very clear and easy to follow.

-- Make a list of what meals you can make from what you have, use these to fill in some of the upcoming days.
+Make a list of meals you can make

 By meal planning this way, you are only buying the food that you need.
 This way you’re not wandering through the grocery store buying whatever looks good at the moment.
 If I shop without planning meals, I end up buying way more than I need.
-The worst part is, a lot of it ends up in the trash. *face meet palm*
+The worst part is, a lot of it ends up in the trash, especially produce.

 Additional Ways to Cut Your Grocery Bill

-- If these are available in your area, take advantage.
-Seriously, my house goes through so many fresh fruits and vegetables.
+If these are available in your area, take advantage.
+Seriously, we go through so many fresh fruits and vegetables.
 My grocery bill always goes way up when I’m stocking up on fresh produce.
-Buying a CSA from a local farm we save hundreds.
+Buying a CSA from a local farm would save us probably hundreds.
 Especially through the summer.

-- To find a CSA program in your area you can go here and enter your city or zip code.
+Click here to find a CSA in your area and enter your city or zip code.

-- Added bonus!
-Some of them include extras like fresh-cut flowers and herbs or even pumpkins during the fall harvest.
+Added bonus!
+Sometimes they may include fresh-cut flowers and herbs or even pumpkins during the fall harvest.
 Plus, you’re helping local farmers keep their business alive.

-- By signing up for Ibotta, you’ll get a $10 welcome bonus, which means you’ll only need to earn $15 for your first payout!
+By using this link to sign up for Ibotta, you’ll get a $10 welcome bonus, which means you’ll only have to earn $10 in cash back to get your first payout.